simon-ritchie/apysc/docstring_markdowns/apysc/_type/string.md

 **[Returns]**

 - `result`: Boolean
   - Comparison result.
-If not same value of str or String is specified, True will be returned.
+If a specified value is not the equal value of a String or str, this interface returns True.

 ### `__repr__` method docstring